Sen. Thom Tillis announces he’s not seeking reelection, a day after voting against Trump’s agenda bill

 Senate Majority Leader John Thune called Tillis’ announcement “unfortunate,” but said it was “obviously something I think that he’d been thinking about for a while and just finally decided that was the best decision for him and his family, so I respect the decision.”

-The South Dakota Republican, who said he knew of Tillis’ decision before the senator announced it, added that “I will look forward to continuing to serve with him for the last couple years here and then winning his seat in the next election.”
+The South Dakota Republican, who said he knew of Tillis’ decision before the senator announced it, added that he “will look forward to continuing to serve with him for the last couple years here and then winning his seat in the next election.”

 Tillis, North Carolina’s senior senator, first entered the Senate in 2015 after serving in the state legislature, including as speaker of the House.
 In his most recent victory, he narrowly maintained his Senate seat in the 2020 election by less than 2 percentage points.